ibexa/documentation-developer/docs/release_notes/ez_platform_v2.4.md

 - Exposes `content->getContentType()` for easier use, including from Twig as `content.contentType`.
 When iterating over the result set of content/Locations these will effectively be loaded all at once.
 - Adds possibility to load several content types in bulk using `ContentTypeService->loadContentTypeList()`.
 - `UserService` now exposes `isUser()` and `isUserGroup()`.
-They do not need to do a lookup to the database in order to tell if a content item is of type User or User Group.
+They do not need to do a lookup to the database in order to tell if a content item is of type user or user group.

 #### Load multiple Locations